maxcan7/codingchallenge_equitydata/README.md

 ## Query (equitydata_query.py)
 NOTE: This is only necessary if the dosql parameter of the config section is 1

-A python script to do additional data preprocessing and factor binning using SQL queries, query the average of the outcome variable by the binned factors, and display the outputs (if run in a python interpreter).
+A python script to do additional data preprocessing for the SQL table, and query the average of the outcome variable by the binned factor, and output the results to a csv in the main directory.

 I chose to use sqlalchemy for connecting to the postgres database and querying, mainly to get more experience with sqlalchemy.
 Ultimately I used it as a raw connector more like how one would use psycopg2.
 With more time, I would like to have used sqlalchemy more for its Object Relational Mapping (ORM).